 We were numb, confused, angry and had many questions.
 Jamie had been for a routine check-up just a few weeks earlier and was fine.
 Had we done something wrong?
 Could this have been stopped?
 It felt as though we were trapped in a nightmare and we struggled to understand.

 The hospital staff eventually told us that Jamie’s body was in the Chapel of Rest and asked if we wanted to see him.
 My wife did not feel able to go, so I went to spend some time there on my own.
-As I stood there, my heart cried and ached and I said, ‘God, I KNOW you can do this, I know you can bring him back’.
+As I stood there, my heart cried and ached, and I said, ‘God, I KNOW you can do this, I know you can bring him back.’
 As I prayed, I suddenly felt a strange tap on my shoulder.
-I immediately looked around but no one was there.
-This happened 3 times and each time, there was no one behind me, but then very clearly I felt God speak into my spirit.
+I immediately looked around, but no one was there.
+This happened three times, and each time, there was no one behind me.
+But then very clearly, I felt God speak into my spirit.
 I cannot say for sure if it was an audible voice, but I know God spoke:

 ‘He will not come back to you, but you will go to him one day.’